AlexDs20/Fluid-Simulation/README.md

 - [ ] F and G could be calculated together (so that we have less loops).
 And then the boundary values for them could be put into one function too.
-- [ ] Interpolation of the output data to make a correct quiver plot
 - [ ] Verify the different boundary conditions

 ### What is required